New Mexico Lobos baseball: Santa Ana Star Field

 Santa Ana Star Field is the home of UNM baseball.
 After spending nine and a half seasons across the street at Isotopes Park, UNM returned to Santa Ana Star Field for good on March 24, 2013, as the Lobos hosted a doubleheader against the Nevada Wolf Pack.

 "We need to have our own place to play," said head coach Ray Birmingham.
 "The kids deserve their own field to practice and play on, and now we have that.
 They've earned it."

 Santa Ana Star Field received a major upgrade that started before the 2013 season.
 It received a FieldTurf playing surface, upgraded scoreboard, dugouts, bullpens, and bleachers as a part of the first phase of the Lobo Field renovation.
 Further renovations enhanced the concession areas, the fan plaza between Lobo Field and the softball field, the press box and the bleachers.
 Lights were installed in the fall of 2013, and a new clubhouse was dedicated December 28, 2016.

 "We have lights because of (former Lobo) Dee Dennis and a bunch of guys who chipped in to help me and Dee do this," Birmingham said.
 "This is Lobo Field.
 This is (the state of) New Mexico’s baseball field, at least that’s how I feel about it. ...
 There will not only be Lobo games on here, but there will also be state championship games here.
 We hope to bring in some great big tournaments over the years to this city and let our kids experience the world.
 We think New Mexico kids can get the rest of the experiences that the rest of the country has, then they will grow faster and realize they’re as good as anybody.”

 After nine years at Isotopes Park, the Lobos returned to Lobo Field in March 2013.
-From 2013-2022, the team has a 94-38-1 (.711) record at home.
+From 2013–2022, the team had a 94-38-1 (.711) record at home.

-On December 16th, 2015, UNM announced it had reached a 10-year, $1 million deal with Bernalillo company Tamaya Enterprises to rename the stadium Santa Ana Star Field.
+On December 16, 2015, UNM announced it had reached a 10-year, $1 million deal with Bernalillo company Tamaya Enterprises to rename the stadium Santa Ana Star Field.
 UNM used the money for further renovations to the field.